Roberto Ribeiro (judge): Judicial career

 In 1997, Ribeiro was appointed as a Recorder (part-time judge) of the High Court.

 Ribeiro quickly rose through the ranks, and was appointed Judge of the High Court in 1999, promoted to the Court of Appeal (High Court) as a Justice of Appeal in 2000, and a Permanent Judge of the Court of Final Appeal the same year.

 As the longest-serving judge of the court, Ribeiro has been involved in numerous important cases, particularly in the area of constitutional law.
 These include cases concerning the Right of Abode, sovereign immunity, freedom of speech, and the election process, but also extend to other areas such as maintenance and champerty, the internet, LGBT rights, civil partnerships, employment, medical negligence, and divorce.

-In May 2023, the Congressional-Executive Commission on China (CECC) of the United States Congress suggested the United States government imposing sanctions on Ribeiro to counter the erosion of democratic freedoms in Hong Kong over his handling of Jimmy Lai's national security law case.
+In May 2023, the Congressional-Executive Commission on China (CECC) of the United States Congress said the United States government should consider imposing sanctions on judges over their handling of national security cases, warning that Hong Kong's national security law "created a parallel legal system that weakens judicial independence and strips criminal defendants of basic due process protections available in the existing common law system."
+Justice Ribeiro has presided over a number of these cases, including that of former Apple Daily owner Jimmy Lai.

+In September 2025, Justice Ribeiro was re-appointed to another three-year term as Permanent Judge of The Court of Final Appeal.